 - References are double spaced (between entries and within each entry)and each entry uses a hanging indent.

-For help formatting your Reference page, see our Formatting Your References List page.
+For help formatting your Reference page, Review our Formatting Your References List page.

 For help formatting each reference list entry, refer to our downloadable formatting guide.